• Kid Wearing Glasses — Summerville, SC — Greater Things Extended Learning Program

 Project-Based Learning

 Smart Lab defines project-based learning (PBL) as a student-centered approach that “utilizes real-world problems or challenges in an effort to increase student motivation and engagement based on the theory that students will have a deeper connection to curriculum that directly impacts them and their community” (smartlablearning.com).
 In a PBL classroom, the teacher acts as a coach and guides the students to create clear objectives while keeping their essential question at the forefront at all times (Arundel, 2021).
 Authenticity and relevancy are top components of PBL (Parker, 2020).
 In PBL classrooms, the students begin with the end in mind and work backward to gather research and collaborate with peers.
-Questions create more questions and students are engaged in their learning as their research requires support and justification, not just an answer.
+Questions create more questions, and students are engaged in their learning as their research requires support and justification, not just an answer.
 Students work from the top of Bloom’s Taxonomy and develop keen critical thinking skills.

-Community involvement is key to the PBL success.
+Community involvement is key to the PBL's success.
 Students must have access to community leaders who will support and encourage them along their journey to analyze, synthesize, and evaluate their essential question.
 Boss (2011) postulates that students learn best when they are given real-world problems to solve and personal choice regarding how to best solve those problems.

 At Greater Things Learning Center, students will engage in and complete one project per quarter.